cyverse-archive/DE/services/Donkey/doc/endpoints/misc.md

     * [Setting a user's saved searches](#setting-saved-searches)
     * [Deleting a user's saved searches](#deleting-saved-searches)

-# Miscellaneous Donkey Endpoints
+# Miscellaneous Terrain Endpoints

-Note that secured endpoints in Donkey and metadactyl are a little different from each other.
-Please see [Donkey Vs. Metadactyl](donkey-v-metadactyl.md) for more information.
+Note that secured endpoints in Terrain and metadactyl are a little different from each other.
+Please see [Terrain Vs. Metadactyl](terrain-v-metadactyl.md) for more information.

-## Verifying that Donkey is Running
+## Verifying that Terrain is Running

 Unsecured Endpoint: GET /

-The root path in Donkey can be used to verify that Donkey is actually running and is responding.
+The root path in Terrain can be used to verify that Terrain is actually running and is responding.
 Currently, the response to this URL contains only a welcome message.
 Here's an example:

 ```
 $ curl -s http://by-tor:8888/
-Welcome to Donkey!
-I've mastered the stairs!
+The infinite is attainable with Terrain!
 ```

 ## Initializing a User's Workspace and Preferences